-With Google’s search engine as it’s backbone, AdWords ads appear across a wide variety of online searches.
+With Google’s search engine as its backbone, Google ads appear across a wide variety of online searches.
 Alongside the ad that will appear at the top of a regular Google search, AdWords ads can also be found across regular websites, which Google arranges via a deal with the website owner.
-Providing them some ad revenue in agreement for advertising on the site.
+Providing them with some ad revenue in agreement for advertising on the site.

-Due to this, Google’s AdWords has a really huge reach.
-Anybody who uses AdWords to advertise can tap into this enormous network.
-Best of all, while the reach is huge, getting setup on Google AdWords isn’t that hard.
+Due to this, Google advertising has a really huge reach.
+Anybody who uses search ads to advertise can tap into this enormous network.
+Best of all, while the reach is huge, getting set up on Google AdWords isn’t that hard.
 But there are a few things to understand before you do.

-Though the concept of AdWords is very simple, proper execution with it can be very hard.
-Advertising is a tough business.
+Though the concept of Google AdWords is very simple, proper execution of your Google AdWords campaign can be very hard to achieve.
+Advertising is a tough and highly-competitive business.
 Online advertising even more so.
-Success in this space requires an in-depth understanding of a number of web principles like SEO, analytics, and even day to day consumer demand and marketing trends.
+Success in this industry requires an in-depth understanding of a number of web principles like SEO, analytics, and even day to day consumer demand, and marketing trends.

 eCommerce looks easy but it’s actually complex.
-Integrating AdWords into it creates a whole new challenge.
+Integrating Google AdWords into it creates a whole new challenge.
 When done well it can absolutely boost your business’ online audience, and drive traffic to your website.
 When done poorly it can be a big waste of time and money.
-That’s a bad result for any business, but especially for an entrepreneur or small business needing to ensure they get good value for money, and real bang for their buck when it comes to Google ad campaigns and lots of Google shopping fans coming their way.
+That’s a bad result for any business, but especially for an entrepreneur or small business needs to ensure they get good value for money when it comes to Google ad campaigns and lots of Google shopping fans coming their way.

-As a veteran web designer and marketer I know AdWords in and out.
+As a veteran web designer and marketer, I know Google ads in and out.
 Each day, I put to use my many years of experience as a digital professional in all things AdWords.
 Hire me and I can:

-I know AdWords from top to bottom, start to finish.
+I know Google ads from top to bottom, start to finish.
 I’ve attended Google Masterclasses before, I’m Google AdWords certified, and am at work using AdWords each and every day to ensure my client’s ads end up in front of people’s eyes.
-Hire me to manage your AdWords campaign and I’ll get you out in front of your competitors, and keep your there.
+Hire me to manage your Google advertising campaign and I’ll get you out in front of your competitors, and keep you there.
 High visibility, high impact, and great value for money.
-These three goals are at the centre of every AdWords campaign I create.
+These three goals are at the centre of every Google ads campaign I create.